BILS/pipelines/bpipe/README.md

 $BPIPE_GIT/config/bpipe_config -b

-### 3.1 Bpipe.config
+### 3.1 Bpipe config file

-This file enables the translation of a pipeline to a resource manager or job queue.
+This file (bpipe.config) enables the translation of a pipeline to a resource manager or job queue.
 Common examples include Slurm, LSF or SGE.
 The template includes some suggestions on parameters for Slurm and LSF.